Toolkit

 ToolkitService

-is a singleton service managing Toolkit
+is a singleton service that manages the Toolkit

 Method Signature | Description |